muan/site/_posts/2023-10-04-emoji-code.md

 > Best,
 > Jeremy

 That's it!
 Many thanks to Jeremy Daer for providing these context.

 To this day the naming of `:emoji_code:` is still non-standardized, and I don't know what it'd take for it to be.
-There are emoji projects that attempts to consolidate all the codes used in different chat platform, but because there [isn't a consistent source of truth](https://github.com/muan/emojilib/issues/194#issuecomment-1731797669), these libraries will always be playing catch.
+There are emoji projects that attempts to consolidate all the codes used in different chat platforms, but because there [isn't a consistent source of truth](https://github.com/muan/emojilib/issues/194#issuecomment-1731797669), these libraries will always be playing catch.

 ## How to use Emoji?